axekar/Demodigi/Utilities/README.md

 `PP_IS_script`: Script that handles the results of the course module `IT-säkerhet`

 `Obsolete`: Directory containing code that we no longer expect to need

+`Paragraphs`: Directory containing text files with the individual paragraphs that are combined when generating feedback to the individual users